prithaupadhyay/Interview-Prep/README.md

 # Interview-Preparation

-Preparation Content for Software Engineering Technical Interview.
+Preparation Content for Software Engineering Technical Interviews.

 ## List of Problems
 (Mapping of program names with description)